pythonarcade/arcade/doc/examples/platform_tutorial/index.rst

 Add User Control
 ~~~~~~~~~~~~~~~~

 Now we need to be able to get the user to move around.
+There are the main
+components to doing this:

+* Each sprite has a ``center_x`` and ``center_y`` variable.
+Changing this will
+  change the location of the sprite.
+* Each sprite has a ``change_x`` and ``change_y`` variable.
+This can be used to
+  hold the velocity that the sprite is moving in.
+We adjust this based on what
+  key the user hits.
-We can do the by
+* We can call ``update`` on the sprite list which will move all the sprites
-modifying the Sprite's velocity through the ``change_x`` and ``change_y``
-attributes, plus use a simple physics engine that keeps us from moving through
+  according to their velocity.
+We can also use a (very) simple physics engine
-walls.

-* Documentation for :ref:`physics-engines`
+  called
+  `PhysicsEngineSimple class <../../arcade.html#arcade.PhysicsEngineSimple>`_
+  to move sprites, but keep  them from running through walls.

+If you are interested in a somewhat better, and someone more complex
+method of keyboard control, see
+:ref:`sprite_move_keyboard_better`.

 .. literalinclude:: ../../../arcade/examples/platform_tutorial/03_user_control.py
     :caption: Control User By Keyboard
     :linenos:
     :emphasize-lines: 16-17, 84-85, 98-108, 110-120, 122-127

-If you are interested in a somewhat better method of keyboard control, see
-:ref:`sprite_move_keyboard_better`.

 Add Gravity
 ~~~~~~~~~~~